polybar/polybar-scripts/polybar-scripts/openweathermap-simple/README.md

 A weather script that displays some weather information.

 It shows icons and temperatures for the current weather.
-The script can be easily modified to display a forecast.
-Look at the commented out line.

 ![openweathermap-simple](screenshots/1.png)